Skyfall: Plot

 Silva survives the destruction of the house, following Kincade and M to the chapel.
 Confronting M, Silva forces his gun into her hand and presses his temple to hers, begging her to kill them both.
 Bond arrives and kills Silva by throwing a knife into his back.
 M then succumbs to her wounds and dies in Bond's arms.

-Following M's funeral, Moneypenny formally introduces herself to Bond and tells him she is retiring from fieldwork to become secretary for Mallory, the newly appointed M. Bond meets with Mallory, and tells him he is ready to get back to work.
+Following M's funeral, Moneypenny formally introduces herself to Bond and tells him she is retiring from fieldwork to become secretary for Mallory, the newly appointed M. Bond meets Mallory, and tells him he is ready to get back to work.